Darryl Cato-Bishop

 Darryl Cato-Bishop (born January 26, 1990) is an American former professional football defensive lineman who played in the Arena Football League (AFL).
-He played college football at North Carolina State University in Raleigh, North Carolina and attended the Fessenden School in West Newton MA for 9th grade before finishing his HS career at Lawrence Academy in Groton, Massachusetts.
+He played college football at North Carolina State University in Raleigh, North Carolina.
 He was a member of the Los Angeles KISS, Boston Brawlers, Columbus Lions, Orlando Predators, Cleveland Gladiators, Albany Empire, and Baltimore Brigade.

 Early life

-Cato-Bishop attended Lawrence Academy where he played football and basketball.
+Cato-Bishop attended the Fessenden School in West Newton, Massachusetts, for 9th grade before finishing his high school career at Lawrence Academy in Groton, Massachusetts.
+He played football and basketball at Lawrence Academy.